Loading Dataset for Training

 Keyword arguments passed to the DataManager class take precedence over arguments with the same name provided in the loader_args dictionary.

 For PyTorch and scikit-learn experiments, the DataLoaders have been heavily inspired by the torch.utils.data.DataLoader class, so please refer to that documentation for the meaning of the supported keyword arguments.
-For example:

 Conclusion